Human rights contribute, through theory and practice, to people’s struggles to overcome institutional and everyday inequities.

 And finally, you will learn not only how human rights are implemented and enforced in contemporary legal, political and international institutions, but also how those institutions may need to change, in order to keep pace with the evolution of human rights.

-At Carleton, you will be taught by professors who have expertise in the theory and practice of human rights; professors from the five departments that have sponsored the Human Rights program (Interdisciplinary Studies, Law, Philosophy, Political Science, and Sociology and Anthropology); and faculty from other relevant departments, schools and institutes.
-Thus you will have the benefit of studying human rights from a wide array of perspectives, with dedicated faculty from many different fields of study
+At Carleton, you will be taught by professors who have expertise in the theory and practice of human rights; professors from the five departments that have sponsored the Human Rights and Social Justice program (Interdisciplinary Studies, Law, Philosophy, Political Science, and Sociology and Anthropology); and faculty from other relevant departments, schools and institutes.
+Thus you will have the benefit of studying human rights from a wide array of perspectives, with dedicated faculty from many different fields of study.

-Carleton University also hosts many student-run clubs and societies, including several which focus on human rights.
-Involvement in such groups allows students to meet like-minded people and engage in human rights advocacy while still at university
+Carleton University also hosts many student-run clubs and societies, including several which focus on human rights and social justice.
+Involvement in such groups allows students to meet like-minded people and engage in human rights advocacy while still at university.

 The capital advantage

-These agencies and organizations, such as the Canadian Human Rights Commission, Canada Without Poverty and Amnesty International Canada, can provide research, practicum and employment opportunities to Human Rights students.
+These agencies and organizations, such as the Canadian Human Rights Commission, Canada Without Poverty and Amnesty International Canada, can provide research, practicum and employment opportunities to Human Rights and Social Justice students.

 Bachelor of Arts (General)